Williams, California: Government and politics

-The current mayor of Williams is Alfred Sellers Jr. and the current city administrator is Frank Kennedy.
+The current mayor of Williams, as of 2025, is Maria Belmontes-Leyva and the current city administrator is Frank Kennedy.

 California's longest-serving governor, Jerry Brown, retired to a home that he built on his family's ancestral Schuckman Ranch, in the foothills west of Williams.

 Climate

 Williams has a hot-summer Mediterranean climate (Csa) according to the Köppen climate classification system.